wildsonbbl/gnnepcsaftcli/README.md

 **Commands**:

 - `pred`: Predict ePCSAFT parameters from SMILES...
-- `config`: Set the paths to the GNNePCsAFT models
+- `config`: Set the paths to the ONNX GNNePCSAFT model...

 ## `pred`